Digital Media Technology (including Sandwich Year) BSc (Hons)

 Student Reviews

-Below you can see course specific reviews for 22 graduates of Digital Media Technology (including Sandwich Year) BSc (Hons) at Kingston University for each of the survey questions in comparison to the average for all UK degree courses in Digital Media.
+Below you can see course specific reviews of 35 graduates of Digital Media Technology (including Sandwich Year) BSc (Hons) and other courses in Media Studies at Kingston University for each of the survey questions in comparison to the average for all UK degree courses in Media Studies.

 Primarily based on data from undergraduate degree students.